evinas93/AI-RealEstate-Agent/SETUP_ENV.md

 # Set to false to use real API data (requires API keys below)
 USE_MOCK_DATA=true

+# Strict API Mode (Optional)
+# When true, disables mock data fallbacks if valid API keys are present
+# Set to true to ensure you only get real data or clear error messages
+STRICT_API_MODE=false

 # Apify Configuration (Optional - for real property data)
 # Get your API token from: https://console.apify.com/account/integrations
 APIFY_API_TOKEN=